CodeSmile-0000011110110111/de.codesmile.luny/README.md

 (condition) and (consequent) or (alternative)   -- Lua ternary equivalent
 ```

 The ternary expression is used because all variables default to the value `nil`.
-The first time this script runs, we would like to assign the number `1`, otherwise increment the value.
+Lua's keyword for `null` actually means: "value not assigned".
+The first time this script runs, we will have to assign a number value since we cannot increment a `nil` value.

 You can also write this logic more traditionally:

 ```
 if not context.Reloads then